 Here we are again!
 We’re back to profile the final house of Fire Emblem: Three Houses, the Golden Deer.
-This is another round of profiling the house from a gameplay and story perspective, starting with the characters.
+We’ll be talking about the house from a gameplay and story perspective and we’ll be starting with the characters.

-The Golden Deer house is the best house for you if you want to know what the fuss in the story and on the internet is really about, and you have the patience to not charge directly into combat with some units.
+The Golden Deer House is the best House for you if you want to know what the fuss in the story and on the internet is really about, and you have the patience to not charge directly into combat.

 Your turn!
-Please share your experiences with the Golden Deer house.
+Please share your experiences with the Golden Deer.
 Who are your favorites?
 Have you married anyone from this house?

 This concludes the series of profiles concerning the main houses of Fire Emblem: Three Houses.
 Thank you for reading, and stay tuned for more game-spanning content!